 If you’d like to harness the power of Arch Linux but don’t want to have to build everything from the ground up, the good news is that there are plenty of Arch-based Linux distributions that offer varying levels of granularity to your experience.
 Nearly all of them offer the simplicity of GUI-based installation, and each provides its own unique take on Arch Linux.

-Manjaro has all the benefits of Arch Linux but in a more user-friendly package.
-There’s a graphical installer. which is simple enough to use even for people just getting their toes wet in Linux.
+Manjaro has all the benefits of Arch Linux but in a full-featured, user-friendly package.
+There’s a graphical installer, which is simple enough to use even for people just getting their toes wet in Linux.

 Manjaro uses the same packages found in the Arch repositories, but it tests them for around two weeks longer than Arch does.
-The packages are only made available if they have no compatibility or stability issues.
+In theory, the packages are only made available if they have no compatibility or stability issues.
 Manjaro won’t be as bleeding edge as Arch Linux, but you should find it more stable.

 There is also the option to choose from a wide range of desktop environments.
-There are four official options – Xfce, KDE, Architect, and GNOME.
+There are four official options: Xfce, KDE, Architect, and GNOME.
 The community has created several more, including MATE, Cinnamon, and Deepin.
-Manjaro also comes with a 32-bit edition, something no longer offered by Arch Linux – perfect for older machines.
+Manjaro also comes with a 32-bit edition – perfect for older machines.

 ArcoLinuxB allows you to build your own custom distribution.
 Your other option is to take advantage of those already built by the community that come preconfigured with desktops such as GNOME, Cinnamon, MATE, Budge, and Plasma.